zombocom/rundoc/README.md

         Gemfile.lock  Rakefile  config    db    lib   public    test    vendor
     ```

-That's how you manipulate the shell with docdown, let's take a look at manipulating code.
+That's how you manipulate the shell with rundoc, let's take a look at manipulating code.

 ## Files